LEARNAcademy/syllabus/rails_model/active_record_intro.md

 ## Challenge: Rolodex
-As a developer, I have been tasked with creating and testing a database model that will be used in a rolodex application.
+As a developer, I have been tasked with creating a database model that will be used in a rolodex application.
 I want to ensure that the database behaves as expected and the necessary actions can be performed on the database instances.

 **Set Up**
-- Create a new Rails app named 'active_reacord_challenges'.
+- Create a new Rails app named 'rolodex_challenge'.
 - Create the database.
 The output in the terminal should look like this:
 ```
 Created database 'rolodex_development'
 Created database 'rolodex_test'
 ```
-- Generate a Person model with a first_name, last_name, and phone. **All fields should be strings.**
+- Generate a model called Person with a first_name, last_name, and phone. **All fields should be strings.**
 - Run a migration to set up the database.
 - Open up Rails console.